wezel/Virtual-Ray-Tracer/README.md

 ## Building the Application

 To build the application you need a [Unity 2020.3 LTS](https://unity3d.com/unity/qa/lts-releases) release.
-To build the application you open the `Unity` folder with Unity, navigate to `File > Build Settings`, select your desired platform and press 'build'.
+To build the application, open the `Unity` folder with Unity, navigate to `File > Build Settings`, select your desired platform and press 'build'.
 The application has been tested on Windows, Linux and MacOS.
 For more information on building Unity applications see the [Unity Manual page](https://docs.unity3d.com/Manual/BuildSettings.html).

 ## Implementation